Your Bag

 Sweet and enticing scent (and a flavorful ingredient found in many desserts around the world), vanilla essential oil is commonly used in sweet-scented perfumes as well as skincare.

-In the aromatherapy world, it is known widely for its ability to uplift moods, improve sleep quality, boost skin health, and even act as an aphrodisiac.
+In the aromatherapy world, it is known widely for its ability to uplift moods, boost skin health, and even helps in boosting your love life.

 Read on to understand why this essential oil is so popular.